Lines: 400, Lasta line (both seasonal)

 How to get to Avala?

 On weekends during summer time, bus company Lasta organizes open bus ride to Avala.
-Bus departs from Nikola Pašić Square at 10:00 and from Avala in 14:30, with one stop at Topčider Park and Residance of Prince Miloš.
+Bus departs from Nikola Pašić Square at 10:30 and from Avala in 14:30, with one stop at Topčider Park and Residance of Prince Miloš.
 Return ticket costs 600 dinars for adults or 400 dinars for kids.
 Tickets must be previously purchased in tourist information center at Republic Square, in Lasta offices in Balkanska 35-39 or Savski trg 1a (next to the Railway station).
-With ticket for this ride you will get 20% off the ticket for Historical Museum of Serbia and free cruise with Yachting club Kej.
+With ticket for this ride you will get 20% off the ticket for Historical Museum of Serbia.
 For more information, visit Lasta office.

 During weekend, from the beginning of May until the end of August, public bus line 400 connects Belgrade and Avala.
 Bus leaves from stop "Voždovac" (also stop of trams 9, 10 and 14 and bus 50) on every 40 minutes, from 8:00 until 19:30 and a ride costs 145 dinars (in the vehicle) or 89 dinars (BusPlus).